-This document is the latest revision of the SCI.
-It was prepared in early 2019 to incorporate all of the changes that have taken place since 2014 and will be made available for public consultation between and .
-If necessary it will be amended in response to the comments received, before being adopted.
-[To be updated as each stage is completed]
+This revision of the SCI was prepared in early 2019 to incorporate all of the changes that have taken place since 2014 and was subsequently made available for public consultation between 12 June and 24 July 2019.
+No further amendments were required in response to the comments received.